🔼The name Zemaraim in the Bible

 The name Zemaraim is a plural form (or rather: a dual form) of a word צמר which origin is debated.
 Alfred Jones (Dictionary of Old Testament Proper Names) believes that our name's core noun צמר (smr) is really זמר (zmr), meaning to trim of cut off (see the name Zimran), and translates Zemaraim with Two Cuttings Off.

 Why Jones feels the need to change our name's first letter isn't clear.
 The Hebrew of the Bible contains a verb צמר, which would serve neatly as our name's core:

 The name Zemaraim literally means Two Woolen Things.
-NOBSE Study Bible Name List appears to also derive the meaning of our name from this verb and reads Double Mount Forrest.
+NOBSE Study Bible Name List appears to also derive the meaning of our name from this verb and reads Double Mount Forest.
 BDB Theological Dictionary doesn't interpret our name, but notes that the town Zemaraim might presently be known as Es-samra, which is a village north of Jericho.